 Note that this behavior breaks the fairness.
-Hazelcast does not support fairness for any of the data structures with blocking operations (i.e. lock and semaphore).
+Hazelcast does not support fairness for any of the data structures with blocking operations, such as Lock and Semaphore.

-24.3 Discovery SPI
+25.3 Discovery SPI

 By default, Hazelcast is bundled with multiple ways to define and find other members in the same network.
 Commonly used, especially with development, is the Multicast discovery.
 This sends out a multicast request to a network segment and awaits other members to answer with their IP addresses.
 In addition, Hazelcast supports fixed IP addresses: JClouds or AWS (Amazon EC2) based discoveries.